Akeley Pancake 35mm Camera

 Akeley first generation tripod and gyro head.

-The original mag case contains six magazines, several mags have serial numbers that match the camera, the others were added over the years.
+The original magazine case contains six magazines.
+Several magazines have serial numbers that match the camera, and the others were added over the years.

 The Akeley brochure states that the camera can be fitted with an adjustable shutter, which is installed on this camera and allows the operator to adjust the shutter angle from 0 degrees to 225 degrees, a very rare factory option that I have only seen a few times before.

 The original gyro head and tripod are also included.
-It is the very early style, 2nd variation (with the added handles on the 3 legs).
-The tripod is stamped #216.
-The unique head was very advanced for its time and includes the Akeley patented quick removal locks for quickly attaching the camera and gyro head to an airplane wing.
+It is the very early style, 2nd variation (with the added handles on the three legs).
+The tripod is stamped No. 216.
+The unique head was very advanced for its time and includes the Akeley patented quick-removal locks for quickly attaching the camera and gyro head to an airplane wing.
 The Akeley head can quickly and simply move from an airplane wing to tripod in seconds.

 Carl Akeley with his Akeley Pancake Camera